 “There were lots of times when your family stood around the TV and just couldn’t speak because this was people in your own place doing it to each other.
 I just wanted to nod to the fact that there were those times as well.” – Lisa McGee

 For the most part, Derry Girls has the ‘life goes on attitude’ but moments like the final scene shows the true reality of what people were experiencing in Northern Ireland at the time.

 Overall the first season of Derry Girls is very relatable, incredibly funny with moments filled with emotions.
 I’ve tried not to spoil the show too much, so you can go and watch this brilliant coming of age comedy.
 The first season of Derry Girls only has six episodes, all lasting 30 minutes each, which means you can binge-watch it all in one day if you wish.

 Derry Girl Characters and Who Plays Them

-The cast of Derry Girl is filled with amazing actress and actors who have helped to bring the show to life.
+The cast of Derry Girl is filled with amazing actresses and actors who have helped to bring the show to life.
 You’ll end up falling in love with those playing the characters just as much as you’ll love the characters.
-What I loved about this show is it’s empowering nearly all-female cast which is rare to see on television.
+What I loved about this show is it’s empowering nearly all-female cast which is rare to seen on television.

 Saoirse Monica Jackson